The older I get, the more convinced I am that the space between people who are trying their best to understand each other is hallowed ground.

 Two years before Mr. Rogers’ Neighborhood aired in 1968, American poet Robert Frost wrote “Mending Wall,” a poem on boundaries of geography and the imagination.
 The poem features two men who meet yearly to mend the stone wall between their properties, each time finding new, inexplicable gaps to fill.
 The narrator muses silently whether the wall is necessary, as there is no livestock to separate.
 His neighbor says, “Good fences make good neighbors.”

 As someone who’s grown up in four Southern states, “Mending Wall” reminds me of what it’s like to navigate new and unfamiliar spaces.
 It reminds me that hospitality and neighborliness mean different things in different places.
 Sometimes it nearly convinces me that privacy is more valuable than togetherness – proximity can be a threat or a promise, and well-kept boundaries suggest security, civility, responsibility.
 But over-building is always a possibility.
 The most well-intentioned people and communities often confuse building good fences with being good neighbors.
-Each of us become intimately acquainted with the contours of our side of the fence—the other side of the tracks, the highway cuts through the heart of a once-thriving neighborhood—all boundaries through which we interpolate our position in relation to all others.
+Each of us become intimately acquainted with the contours of our side of the fence, perhaps made by the other side of the tracks, the highway cuts through the heart of a once-thriving neighborhood—all boundaries through which we interpolate our position in relation to all others.

 For neighbors (and even strangers) moving in and out of public life, where does the responsibility to one another begin and end?
 What do we owe to our neighbor, and is this more or less than we owe a stranger?